Rural Health Clinics (RHCs)

 How does the Merit-Based Incentive Payment System (MIPS) affect RHCs?

-In short, it doesn't.
 RHC services are exempt from the Merit-Based Incentive Payment System (MIPS) because MIPS applies to payments made through the Physician Fee Schedule.
 The Quality Payment Program (QPP) was created by the Medicare Access and CHIP Reauthorization Act of 2015 (MACRA).
 MIPS is one of two tracks within the QPP designed to provide incentives for high quality care.
-MIPS requires reporting on quality improvement, performance assessment, and costs.
+MIPS requires eligible providers to report on quality improvement, performance assessment, and costs.
 These categories are factored into a score which affects Medicare reimbursement.

-Because RHCs receive cost-based reimbursement for RHC services, the bulk of their payment is exempt from MIPS.
+The bulk of RHC payments are exempt from MIPS because RHCs receive cost-based reimbursement for RHC services.
 However, some RHC clinicians furnish non-RHC services paid for under the Physician Fee Schedule (billed on CMS 1500).
-These non-RHC services may be subject to MIPS reporting requirements if the clinician exceeds the low volume threshold set as: $90,000 Medicare Part B payments, or 200 Medicare Part B patients.
-Again, RHC billing (CMS 1450) and reimbursement would not count toward the $90,000 threshold and those patients would also not count towards the 200 Medicare Part B patients.
-If your clinician provides a significant amount of non-RHC services on the Physician Fee Schedule (exceeding the low volume threshold), then those payments are subject to MIPS reporting and adjustments.
+These non-RHC services may be subject to MIPS reporting requirements if the clinician exceeds the following low volume threshold: $90,000 Medicare Part B payments, 200 Medicare Part B patients, and 200 covered services to Medicare Part B patients.
+RHC billing (CMS 1450) and reimbursement would not count toward the $90,000 threshold and those patients would also not count towards the 200 Medicare Part B patients.
+If an RHC clinician provides a significant amount of non-RHC services on the Physician Fee Schedule (exceeding the low volume threshold), then those payments are subject to MIPS reporting and adjustments.

 RHCs are allowed to participate in MIPS voluntarily to obtain a MIPS score, but this score will not affect their cost-based reimbursement.
 Because RHCs may voluntarily participate in MIPS, there is speculation that CMS may include RHCs in MIPS in the future.
 For more information on MIPS eligibility, see How MIPS Eligibility is Determined.